jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 2/Sylph.md

 RacialMods:
 Languages: Auran, Common, Elven, Halfling
 SQ: air affinity, trapfinding +1
+SpecialAbilities:
+  Air Affinity (Ex): >
-SpecialAbilities: Air Affinity (Ex) Sylph sorcerers with the elemental (air) bloodline treat their Charisma score as 2 points higher for all sorcerer spells and class abilities.
+    Sylph sorcerers with the elemental (air) bloodline treat their Charisma score as 2 points higher for all sorcerer spells and class abilities.
 Sylph clerics with the Air domain cast their domain powers and spells at +1 caster level.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: